How to Register a Real Estate Brokerage Firm

 Registering Your Business Name

 After you’ve decided on a business structure, you must choose a unique name for your brokerage.
 The name should accurately represent your brand and be easily identifiable.
-After deciding on a name, you must check its availability with the relevant state or local government.

 This could include completing a name check to ensure that no other company is using the same or similar name.
 Once approved, you may register the name with the proper authorities.